Diagnosis and Treatment of Knee Arthritis in Wake County

 - Corticosteroid (cortisone) injections

 If nonsurgical treatment options for knee arthritis symptoms fail to provide pain relief, surgery may be recommended by one of Raleigh Orthopaedic’s total joint replacement surgeons.
 Knee replacement surgery is a procedure where the damaged cartilage and bone are removed and replaced by new artificial joint surfaces to restore the function of the knee.
-The goal is to relieve the pain of arthritis and makes it possible to perform daily activities more easily.
+The goal is to relieve the pain of arthritis and make it possible to perform daily activities more easily.